Eshe0922/PILOT/README.md

 ## Running the model
 ## Results
 ### Results of RQ1

+TABLE I: Comparison results between PILOT and the vulnerability detection methods on the three datasets. “-” means that the baseline does not apply to the dataset in this scenario.
+The best result for each metric is highlighted in bold.
+The shaded cells represent the performance of the top-1 best methods in each metric.
+Darker cells represent better performance.

 <table border=0 cellpadding=0 cellspacing=0 width=1050 style='border-collapse:
  collapse;table-layout:fixed;width:784pt'>
  <col width=150 span=7 style='width:112pt'>